getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/notifications.md

 Workflow emails are sent for issue state changes.

-### Other Workflow Notifications

-- When you or your team is **Assigned or Unassigned** an issue
-- When someone leaves a comment

 ## Deploy

 Deploy emails are sent to users who have committed to the release that was deployed.
 See [LINK: deploy documentation] for more details